 When deciding on a school, keep in mind employers often employ applicants who have degrees from programs that are accredited by the Society of American Foresters (SAF) and other organizations.

-Approximately 118 colleges in the U.S. offer a forestry degree of some kind.
-Our 2022 Best Forestry Schools ranking analyzes 51 of these schools to determine the best overall colleges for forestry students.
+Our 2023 Best Forestry Schools ranking analyzes 44 of these schools to determine the best overall colleges for forestry students.
 Continue reading to check out one of our many unbiased rankings of forestry programs later in this article.

 A career in forestry requires a strong background in science, math, and computer science.
 A successful forester loves the outdoors and enjoys problem solving.
 Since a lot of the job requires being outside, you should be passionate about the outdoors and in good physical shape.
 You must also have strong analytical and critical thinking skills so you can properly analyze the data collected and decide how to best approach issues concerning trees, their production and product collection, and their relationship to local populations.